FreeRTOS/FreeRTOS-Kernel/portable/GCC/ATmegaxxxx/readme.md

 Further commits can add support for 16-bit Timers available on many relevant devices.
 The availability of these 16-bit Timers is somewhat device specific, and these complex and highly configurable Timers are often used to generate phase correct PWM timing (for example) and they would be wasted as a simple System Tick.

 The port also provides support for the 3 byte program counter devices __ATmega2560__ and __ATmega2561__.
-Specific to these two devices the `RAMPZ` and `EIND` registers need to be preserved during a context switch.
+Specific to these two devices the `EIND` register need to be preserved during a context switch.
 Also, due to a limitation in GCC, the scheduler needs to reside in the lower 128kB of flash for both of these devices.
 This is achieved by adding the `.lowtext` section attribute to the function prototype.

 To build generic Microchip (AVR) ATmega support the similarities across the family must be considered, and differences respected.
 Some comments on the strategy follow.